arvindiyu/SecureAICodeLibrary/README.md

-# Secure Code Library
+# Secure AI Code Library

-A comprehensive collection of secure coding prompts, guidelines, and Copilot custom instructions for various programming languages, frameworks, and security methodologies.
+A collection of secure coding prompts, guidelines, and Copilot custom instructions for various programming languages, frameworks, and security methodologies.

 ## Repository Structure